Ponyboy2024/decoder/README.md

 # decoder
-Short program to code and decode a message feel free to use, pleas give credit
+Short program to code and decode a message feel free to use, please give credit